 Yet this growing industry isn’t yet regulated like other consumer financial products, making plaintiffs especially vulnerable to high fees as well as costlier, prolonged litigation.

-But recognizing the sheep from the wolves can be challenging, as our partner Provident Lawsuit Funding notes in its advice on choosing a lawsuit funding company.
+But recognizing the sheep from the wolves can be challenging.

 A reputable lawsuit loan company will reach out to you personally and also work closely with your attorney.
 If the company and attorney build a working relationship, that’ll allow you to focus on recovering without having to deal with each little detail of your case.

 If the lender pressures you to sign a contract right away, be wary.

 You’re dealing with enough — the injuries, the lawsuit, the bills — so the last thing you need is to play phone tag or not be able to get through to your lawsuit loan company.

 You should be able to make a quick phone call, talk to a real person, and get your questions or problems dealt with quickly.
 If you do have to leave a message, you should expect a return call that same day.

 Make sure you read all of the loan terms carefully before coming to an agreement.
 Some lawsuit loan companies try to slip extra fees into the deal, and because they’re experts, these fees can be easy to miss.

 A good rule of thumb: